cfgauss/r-novice-gapminder/_episodes/10-dplyr.md

 > ## Challenge 1
 >
 > Write a single command (which can span multiple lines and includes pipes) that
-> will produce a dataframe that has the African values for `lifeExp`, `country`
+> will produce a data frame that has the African values for `lifeExp`, `country`
-> and `year`, but not for other Continents.
+> and `year`, but not for other continents.
 How many rows does your dataframe
-> have and why?
+> have?
 {: .challenge}

 ## Using group_by and summarize